George Balch: Later career

 After Pawnee decommissioned at Portsmouth on 26 July 1865, Balch received shore service at the Washington Navy Yard, where he was promoted to captain on 25 July 1866.
 He commanded the flagship Albany in the North Atlantic Squadron between 1868 and early 1870.
 Balch then returned to the Washington Navy Yard for duty with the Bureau of Navigation, where he was promoted to commodore on 13 August 1872.

 He served as governor of the Philadelphia Naval Asylum, between 1873–76 before his appointment to the Light House Board in 1877–78.
 After a term as a member of the Board of Examiners in 1878, during which time Balch was promoted to rear admiral on 5 June 1878, Balch undertook a two-year assignment as Superintendent of the Naval Academy between 1879 and 1881.
 Balch then took command of the Pacific Squadron on 21 June 1881.
-That assignment lasted until he retired from the service in January 1883, initially taking up residence in Baltimore, Maryland, before eventually moving to Raleigh, North Carolina, where he died on 16 April 1908.
+That assignment lasted until he retired from the service in January 1883, taking up residence in Baltimore, Maryland.
+Because of his health, Balch spent the winter months with one of his daughters in Raleigh, North Carolina, where he died from pneumonia on 16 April 1908.
+He was interred at the United States Naval Academy Cemetery.

 He was a member of the Loyal Legion and Military Order of Foreign Wars.